 Without it, your students won’t know the expectations for entering the class, being in the class, leaving the room and ending the class.

 Classroom Management encompasses many different areas.
-It is important to consider them all when trying to establish your classroom climate.
+It is important to consider them all when trying to establish your classroom climate, procedures, polices and routines!

-- 40 Essential Classroom Management Questions you NEED to have the answers to!
+- 40 Essential Classroom Management Questions and how to brainstorm your own!